MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/publish-ugc.md

   * `GetDraftItem`, passing in the item ID obtained from the `CreateDraftItem` response

+  * `GetDraftItems`, passing in a list of known item IDs

-  * `GetDraftItems`, passing in the item ID if you know it, or passing in the ContinuationToken from each previous response to page through the list of draft items
+  * `GetEntityDraftItems`, passing in an Entity ID and/or passing in the ContinuationToken from each previous response to page through the list of draft items
 > [!NOTE]
 > If you wanted to publish immediately, you could change the `Publish` field to true
 * When you are ready to publish the UGC item, call `PublishDraftItem`, passing in the item ID (obtained from the `CreateDraftItem` response).